saqqdy/js-cool/README.md

   client, // the client method returns a browser result object pattern, // pattern returns some common rules
-  // String extensions, array methods trim, // removes spaces based on the passed parameters clearAttr, // remove all attributes of HTML tags clearHtml, // remove HTML tags getNumber, // Get the number in the string
+  // String extensions, array methods trim, // removes spaces based on the passed parameters(deprecated) clearAttr, // remove all attributes of HTML tags clearHtml, // remove HTML tags getNumber, // Get the number in the string